Konvt/pgbar/docs/QuickStart.md

 }
 ```
 #### Thread safety
-All methods of configuring the type `CharBar` are thread-safe, which means that you can modify the data in the progress bar while it is running.
+All methods of configuring the type `Line` are thread-safe, which means that you can modify the data in the progress bar while it is running.

 Only the `tick()`, `tick_to()` and `reset()` methods of `ProgressBar` are thread-safe; The rest of the methods, especially `iterate()`, are thread-unsafe.